Skip to content

 Tool Description

-list_risk_acceptances List risk acceptances filtered by status or CVE
+list_risk_acceptances List risk acceptances filtered by status (requested, approved, rejected, expired) or CVE.

-list_remediations List remediation records filtered by status, CVE, or namespace
+list_remediations List remediation records filtered by status (open, in_progress, resolved, verified, wont_fix), CVE, or namespace.

 Write tools (disabled in readonly mode)